WAcry/icecream-csharp/README.md

 ### IceCream — Never use Console to debug again

+This C# library is inspired by [icecream-python](https://github.com/gruns/icecream).

 Do you ever use `Console.WriteLine()` to debug your code?
 Of course you do.
 IceCream, or `ic` for short, makes print debugging a little sweeter.

 `.ic()` is like `print()` in Python, except it's better:

-1. Detailed Printing: IceCream prints not only values but also contextual information, including the filename, timestamp, line number, label, and parent function (optional).
+1. **Detailed Printing**: IceCream prints not only values but also contextual information, including the **filename, timestamp, line number, label, argument name, and parent function.
-2. Redesigned for C#: The tool has been redesigned to work with C#.
+2. **Redesigned for C#**: The tool has been redesigned to work with C#.
-3. Simplicity: IceCream is designed for simplicity and is 60% faster to use compared to other debugging tools.
+3. **Simplicity**: IceCream is designed for simplicity and is 60% faster to use compared to other debugging tools.
-4. Flexible Configuration: You can configure various settings in IceCream to customize your debugging output according to your specific needs.
+4. **Flexible Configuration**: You can configure various settings in IceCream to customize your debugging output according to your specific needs.
-5. Output Customization: You can further customize the debugging output by adding labels, prefixes, and more to suit your preferences.
+5. **Output Customization**: You can further customize the debugging output by adding labels, prefixes, and more to suit your preferences.
-6. Readability: IceCream is syntax colored and reformatted to make it easier to read.
+6. **Readability**: IceCream is syntax colored and reformatted to make it easier to read.

 IceCream is well tested, [permissively licensed](LICENSE), and supports .NET 5.0, .NET Core 3.1, .NET Standard 2.0, and .NET Framework 4.5.